 - Discreetness: You probably don’t want your dash cam to be too visible, especially if you will be using it for parking surveillance.
 In a sketchy neighborhood, a large shiny camera might attract the attention of thieves.

 - Video quality: Should obviously be as good as you can get.
 If going for a dual channel dash cam, get one that records at least 1080p resolution both ways.
-4K resolution is better at day, but can perform worse during the night.
+High-end dash cams record at 4K resolution today.

 - Reliability: This one is huge.
 You don’t want a dash cam that you can’t rely on, especially if you’re going to have it running for long periods of time.